 - Wet or slippery floors caused by cleaners who’ve not used warning signs (if these were employed by the landlord then they could be liable for the accident and subsequent personal injury claim).

 - Poorly lit areas or broken lighting which means you can’t see a trip hazard.
-A landlord will have responsibility to ensure all lighting is sufficient, especially in emergency exits.
-If the lightning is non-existent then the landlord is likely to be liable but if it’s because lighting is broken, and nobody told the landlord then they would be much less likely to be liable.
+A landlord will have the responsibility to ensure all lighting is sufficient, especially in emergency exits.
+If the lightning is non-existent then the landlord is likely to be liable but if it’s because the lighting is broken, and nobody told the landlord then they would be much less likely to be liable.

 Slips, or trips in common areas of a flat or apartment complex

 If you’re involved in slips or falls at a rented property that happen in common areas of the complex such as hallways, stairs, lounges or bathrooms then you may wonder if the landlord is actually liable for your injury or whether another tenant is to blame.